 With so many unknowns about COVID-19, Toronto has been under rigorous social distancing measures for over a hundred days now since mid-March.
-We have been living a drastically different paradigm — in a world where we could no longer touch, hold, or even just be there with loved ones, leaving many of us in serious turmoil.
+We have been living in a drastically different paradigm — in a world where we can no longer touch, hold, or even be there with loved ones, leaving many of us in serious turmoil.
 In such times, new ideas arise, and Songs in Self-Isolation has been helping families and friends reconnect across the distance through personalized music-grams.

 Gemma Donn, a violinist and a 2019 graduate of the Faculty of Music, University of Toronto, has always been interested in many different things, and as a student, she explored the world of science alongside her serious study in violin performance.
 “When I was at University of Toronto, I took many elective courses such as physiology, psychology, anatomy and chemistry,” says Gemma.
-Since graduating from her music program, Gemma’s been working hard with a mixed-bag of interests; on any given week, it’s been a full-mix of teaching, performing, working and volunteering — and now she is planning to start her Masters of Education at University of Toronto in Fall 2020.
+Since graduating from her music program, Gemma’s been working hard with a mixed-bag of interests; on any given week, it’s been a full mix of teaching, performing, working and volunteering — and now she is planning to start her Masters of Education at University of Toronto in Fall 2020.
 However, thanks to COVID-19, everything came to a screeching halt one day; suddenly she was confined to home, with no more teaching in person, no more rehearsals and performances — she felt lost.

 Gemma also heard that all hospitals had stopped visits, which broke her heart.
 “I have been volunteering as a Friendly Visitor at Sunnybrook hospital, and I saw the way that patients’ faces would light up when a visitor or family member would enter the room,” says Gemma.
 Realizing this profound loss for long-term patients in isolation, she got in touch with Erin Di Lella, Volunteer Coordinator, and Amber Hall, one of the recreational therapist at Sunnybrook just to see what is possible.